johnmcraig/employee-manager/README.md

 This is a project to demonstrate extending concepts into larger projects.
 It is an employee management system with form validation using Angular and ASP.Net Core.
 The concepts is to familiarize and combine a popular JavaScript framework with C#/ASP.Net Core, while providing Api Versioning, Controller End-point testing, and setup integration tests for future feature implementations.

+The use of Data transfer objects (Dtos) using [Auto Mapper](https://automapper.org/) protects and maps the original entity classes found in the `Data\Entities` directory of the Api to classes for specific tasks, i.e. fetch, create, and edit.

 ## Development Stack

 The application was built using the following tools & frameworks:

-- ASP.Net Core 2.2
+- C#/ASP.Net Core 2.2
 - Angular version 8.3
+- Bootstrap 4
-- PostgreSQL Database
+- SQL Server or PostgreSQL Database (easily configured in DbContext class)

 ## Built-in Endpoint Testing